-The annual general membership meeting for all MHOA residents has been scheduled for 7:00 pm Thursday, May 7 at the Middlesex Township Recreation Building.
-The building is located at 50 Beagle Club Road
+The annual general membership meeting for all MHOA residents was held on May 7 at the Middlesex Township Recreation Building.

-By holding the meeting in May, the Board continues the traditional schedule of a Spring meeting that began when the MHOA was formally established in 2005-6.
-The main items on the agenda will be votes on the budget and the dues to support that budget.
-At this point Treasurer Andy Harder does not anticipate a need to increase the annual dues beyond the 2025 rate of $75 per member.
+This meeting brought the schedule back in line with tthe traditional schedule of a Spring meetings that began when the MHOA was formally established in 2005-6.
+The main items on the agenda was the budget and the dues to support that budget, which were maintained at the 2025 rate of $75 per member.

-Dues notices for 2026 will be sent out in March, and all homeowners should take notice that payment will be due prior to May 1.
+Dues notices for 2026 were sent out at the beginning of March, and all homeowners should take notice that payment will be due prior to May 1.
 Most members pay these billings on time, and our board would appreciate your prompt attention to this obligation.
-As of the end of 2025, only three members were not fully up-to-date on all dues payments.
+As of the January, 2026, only one member was not fully up-to-date on all dues payments - a record for household payments.

 Outdoor Pole Lights are Required by Middlesex Twp